 - You do not see any test statistics anywhere, and it is unclear what test he has run.

-You get the feeling that he may have used the Chi-square test of independence, but want to verify this for yourself.
+You get the feeling that they may have used the Chi-square test of independence, but want to verify this for yourself.

 Running the Procedure

 Whenever you want to re-create a frequency table or crosstab, you first need to figure out how many unique combinations of the factors there are, and how many observations there were for each factor combination.
 In this situation, we have two variables: ClassRank (which has three levels) and PickedAMajor (which has two levels).
 So there are 3*2 = 6 unique factor combinations.
 They are:

 When we go to enter our data in SPSS, we will need to create three new variables: ClassRank, PickedAMajor, and a frequency variable (let's name it "Freq").
 After entering the data, your Data View window should look like this: